Ravidassia

+Ravidassia or the Ravidas Panth is a religion based on the teachings of Guru Ravidas.
+It was considered a sect within Sikhism until 2009.
+The new religion was officially announced on 29 January 2010 by the Dera Sachkhand Ballan.
+Its scripture is the Amritbani Satguru Ravidas Maharaj Ji.
+However, some Ravidassias continue to maintain mainstream Sikh religious practices, including the reverence of the Guru Granth Sahib as their focal religious text, wearing Sikh articles of faith (5Ks), and appending Singh or Kaur to their names.

-Historically, Ravidassia represented a range of beliefs in the Indian subcontinent, with some devotees of Ravidass counting themselves as Ravidassia, but first formed in the early 20th-century in colonial British India.
+Historically, Ravidassia represented a range of beliefs in the Indian subcontinent, with some devotees of Ravidass counting themselves as Ravidassia, but first formed in the early 20th century in colonial British India.
 The Ravidassia tradition began to take on more cohesion following 1947, and the establishment of successful Ravidassia tradition in the diaspora.
-Estimates range between two to five million for the total number of Ravidassias.
+Estimates range between two and five million for the total number of Ravidassias.

-Ravidassias Sikhs believe that Ravidas is their Guru (God) whereas the Khalsa Sikhs have traditionally considered him one of many bhagats (holy person), a lower position to Guru in Sikhism.
-Further, Ravidassias Sikhs accept living sants of Ravidass Deras as Guru A new Ravidassia religion was launched following an assassination attack on their visiting living Guru Niranjan Dass and his deputy Ramanand Dass in 2009 in Vienna by Khalsa Sikhs militants.
+Ravidassias Sikhs believe that Ravidas is their Guru (saint) whereas the Khalsa Sikhs have traditionally regard him as one of many bhagats (holy persons), a position considered lower than that of a Guru in Sikhism.
+Furthermore, Ravidassias Sikhs accept living sants of Ravidass deras as Guru.
+The Ravidassia religion was significantly emerged as a distinct faith following the 2009 assassination attack on their visiting living Guru Niranjan Dass and his deputy Ramanand Dass in Vienna by Sikh militants.
 Ramanand Dass died from the attack, Niranjan Dass survived his injuries, while over a dozen attendees at the temple were also injured.
 This triggered a decisive break of the Ravidassia group from the orthodox Sikh structure.

 Prior to their break from Khalsa Sikhism, the Dera Bhallan revered and recited the Guru Granth Sahib of Sikhism in Dera Bhallan.
-However, following their split from mainstream Sikhism, the Dera Bhallan compiled their own holy book based exclusively on Ravidas's teachings, the Amritbani Guru Ravidass Ji, and these Dera Bhallan Ravidassia temples now use this book in place of the Guru Granth Sahib.
+However, following their schism from mainstream Sikhism, the Dera Bhallan compiled their own holy book based exclusively on Ravidas's teachings, the Amritbani Guru Ravidass Ji, and Dera Bhallan Ravidassia temples now use this book in place of the Guru Granth Sahib.